Tap30/web-components/README.md

 ## Public Documentation

-You can find the complete documentation for the TAPSI Design System at [our public documetation website](https://tap30.github.io/web-components), where you'll find everything from getting started guides and component references to design tokens and development guidelines—all designed to help you build with or
+You can find the complete documentation for the Tapsi Design System at [our public documetation website](https://tap30.github.io/web-components), where you'll find everything from getting started guides and component references to design tokens and development guidelines—all designed to help you build with or